 About PRIhME

 PRIhME is a strategic partnership of 9 European institutions examining the issue of power relations in the higher music education (HME) sector.
-It is funded by the European Commission’s Erasmus+ programme.
-Delegates from these institutions form The PRIhME Stakeholder Assembly and ensure the project’s organisation through the Assembly Working Group, the Editorial Board, and the Steering Committee.
-PRIhME’s principal activities involve focused discussions held during 4 in-person stakeholder assemblies which are in turn supported by 4 online meetings.
-These will take place between the spring of 2021 and the autumn of 2023.
+It was funded by the European Commission’s Erasmus+ programme.
+Delegates from these institutions formed The PRIhME Stakeholder Assembly and ensured the project’s organisation through the Assembly Working Group, the Editorial Board, and the Steering Committee.
+PRIhME’s principal activities involved focused discussions held during 4 in-person stakeholder assemblies which were in turn supported by 4 online meetings.
+These took place between the spring of 2021 and the autumn of 2023.

 PRIhME Aims and Objectives